There's a story behind Spieth's 'Go get that' line to caddie

 Two holes earlier, Spieth missed the 13th fairway so far to the right that it hit a spectator in the head and caromed into the dunes.
 When he found it, he realized the driving range was not out of bounds, took a drop, had to take relief from the equipment truck and sent Greller toward the green to scout out the shot.
 The whole process took some 20 minutes as Matt Kuchar waited at the green.

-On the 15th hole, Kuchar was in a bunker in two and blasted out to about 6 feet, and then Spieth made his 50-foot eagle putt.
+On the 15th hole, he was in a bunker in two and blasted out to about 6 feet, and then Spieth made his 50-foot eagle putt.

 ”Michael, when I looked over, he’s laughing,” Spieth said. ”For whatever reason, I didn’t want to walk all the way up there.
 It was pretty far away.
 He started to walk toward the bag, but I was already walking toward the bag and I was really intense at that point. `Michael, go get that!’